polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 $ http localhost:9933 jsonrpc=2.0 id=1 method=author_insertKey params:='["<YourKeyTypeId>", "<YourSeedPhrase>", "YourPublicKey"]'
 ```

-Afterwards, a new key is added in the local keystore.
+A new key is now added in the local keystore.

 ## Signed Transactions

-Now you are ready to to make a signed transaction within the off-chain worker entry section.
+Now you are ready to to make a signed transaction from the off-chain worker as shown in the following.

 **runtime/src/my_runtime.rs**